JGustavoBFlores/JGustavoBFlores.github.io/_pages/about.md

 ---

 Mexican physicist, interested in developing new computational tools for physical research.
-Currently working on the development of new features for the NRLMOL (Naval Research Laboratory Molecular Library), a DFT code, under the advisory of <a href='https://expertise.utep.edu/profiles/mrpederson'> Dr. Mark Pederson</a>.
+Currently working on building new features for NRLMOL (Naval Research Laboratory Molecular Library), a DFT code, under the advisory of <a href='https://expertise.utep.edu/profiles/mrpederson'> Dr. Mark Pederson</a>.

 This website is still under development!
 Please ignore the obvious placeholders.